Perpetual Person

 Perpetual Person (Spanish: Persona perpetua) is a 2020 Peruvian documentary film written, produced, filmed, edited and directed by Javier Bellido Valdivia.
-It follows the life and routine of the director's maternal grandmother who suffers from Alzheimer's disease.
+It follows the life and routine of the director's maternal grandmother who has Alzheimer's disease.

 Synopsis

 An intimate approach to the experience of Alzheimer's disease in a 95-year-old woman and her relationship with her immediate surroundings.
 The tension between lucidity and dementia will shape a new notion of personhood, able to live and perceive the world in another way.